madetech/handbook/process/development_practices.md

     * Talk to the UI designers if unsure about anything visual, behaviour etc.
 * Ask somebody for help if you've run into a problem and can't solve it within ~1hr (it's pretty likely somebody else has encountered it)
 * Client showcases are really important.
 You should always try to attend these.

+## Red flags on projects

+This is a list of red flags to review every day to improve project delivery:

+- [ ] There is no showcase currently planned for the current piece of work
+- [ ] The current epic is longer than a week (it should be broken down in multiple smaller ones)
+- [ ] Customer does not know when the current epic is expected to be finished